fieldtrip/website/example/apply_clusterrandanalysis_on_tfrs_of_power_that_were_computed_with_besa.md

 ---
 title: Apply non-parametric statistics with clustering on TFRs of power that were computed with BESA
+category: example
-tags: [example, statistics, freq, cluster]
+tags: [statistics, freq, cluster]
 ---

 # Apply non-parametric statistics with clustering on TFRs of power that were computed with BESA